Last updated: 24 January 2014 (v3)

 The Heart Foundation may, from time to time, include selected messages from Heart Foundation event sponsors, collaborators or third parties however we will not provide your details to any third party for marketing purposes without your prior consent.

 The Heart Foundation will sometimes use third party service providers to conduct surveys and facilitate information collection and event registration.
 Some of these service providers conduct all or part of their business overseas and so your personal information may be transferred overseas as a result.
-The Heart Foundation conducts a due diligence process before entering into an agreement with these service providers and will take all reasonable steps to ensure that your information is not used in a manner inconsistent with the National Privacy Principles.
+The Heart Foundation conducts a due diligence process before entering into an agreement with these service providers and will take all reasonable steps to ensure that your information is not used in a manner inconsistent with the Australian Privacy Principles.

 Visiting our website